mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

    ╚══╤═════════════════╤═════════════════╤═════════════════╤══════════════════╝
       │                 │                 │                 │
       │ curation of     │ aggregation     │ settlement      │ routing
-      │ facilities      │                 |                 │
+      │ facilities      │ of on-chain bids|                 │
       ▼                 ▼                 ▼                 ▼
-     Vault         Aggregator           Settlement        Router Contracts        Contracts           Contracts       Countracts
+   Facility         Aggregator           Settlement        Router Contracts        Contracts           Contracts       Countracts
-      │                 │
+      │
-      │ deposit into    | get onchain
+      │ deposit into
-      | venues          | bids
+      | venues
-      ▼                 ▼
+      ▼
-  Venue Adapter      Facility
+  Venue Adapter
-   Contracts          Contracts
+   Contracts
 ```

 ## 2.3 Zoom into the Octarine System (Component diagram)

 The off-chain backend runs the auction and hands the taker wallet-signable
 operations; the on-chain contracts settle the winning route.
 On-chain, the **RFQ
-Router** is the single front door: it draws bids from three sources — the
-**Settlement contract** (off-chain LP signed orders), and the **Facility Aggregator** (curated vault bids),
+Router** is the single front door: it draws bids from the **Settlement contract** (off-chain LP signed orders), and the **Facility Aggregator** (curated vault bids),
 picks the bid with the best price, and settles atomically.
-Facilities deposit into venues for yield
+Facilities deposit into venues for yield through **Adapters**.
-through **Adapters**.

 ```
    Sellers                Off-chain LPs               Depositors / Curators